Vasqq/flare-ai-social/README.md

 ## Known Quirks

-* **Twitter API Rate Limits:** Due to the free tier of the Twitter API v2, ScribeChain's posting frequency is currently limited to approximately once every 15 minutes.
 * **Alpha Stage:** ScribeChain is currently in its alpha phase.
 This means it's still under active development, and you might encounter some rough edges.
 * **Audio Quality Dependence:** The accuracy of ScribeChain's summaries can be affected by the audio quality of the Twitter Space.
 Noisy or unclear audio may result in less accurate summaries.
 * **Language Limitations:** Currently, ScribeChain is optimized for English-language Twitter Spaces.
 While it may provide summaries for other languages, the accuracy may vary.